Peillon, Alpes-Maritimes: tourism & sightseeing

 We visited Peillon as part of a 'tour of the perched villages' of the region that also included Peille, Gorbio and Sainte-Agnes and made for a very nice day out - although quite often on narrow roads!
 Note that despite the proximity of these villages to the busy riviera thay have very limited facilities.

-Map of Peillon and places to visit
+Map of Peillon and places nearby

 Visit near Peillon with France This Way reviews